Pros

 Term Loan (Equipment Loan)

-The most common structure: you borrow the equipment purchase price (minus any down payment), take title immediately, and repay over a fixed term of 3–10 years.
-Interest rates are fixed or variable.
 At the end of the term, you own the equipment free and clear.
 This is the right structure when you plan to keep and use the equipment through its productive life and want to build equity in the asset.

 Equipment Line of Credit